OUR 65TH REUNION IS HAPPENING!!

 Wednesday, June 4

-Starting by 5:30PM - Shuttles leave Hyatt Regency and Oxford Street Garage for Yard.
+Shuttles leave Hyatt Regency and Oxford Street Garage for the Harvard Faculty Club.
 (Just tell the Oxford Garage attendant that you are there for the Reunion and there will be no parking charge.)

 Thursday, June 5